Sarada Uchiha

 Sarada Uchiha (うちは サラダ, Uchiha Sarada) is a fictional character in the Naruto manga by Masashi Kishimoto.
-Introduced in the last chapter of the manga, she becomes the protagonist of the spin-off Naruto: The Seventh Hokage and the Scarlet Spring (2015).
+Introduced in the last chapter of the manga, she becomes the heroine of the spin-off Naruto: The Seventh Hokage and the Scarlet Spring (2015).
 A young ninja in training, Sarada is the daughter of Sasuke and Sakura Uchiha.

 Her character is first explored in the film Boruto: Naruto the Movie (2015), where she has become a low-ranking ninja (Genin) from the village of Konohagakure and dreams of becoming its leader, the Hokage.
 Sarada also appears as a main character in Ukyō Kodachi's manga series Boruto: Naruto Next Generations (2016) and its anime adaptation, which show her interactions with her family and with her future teammates, Boruto Uzumaki and Mitsuki, along with whom she is led by Konohamaru Sarutobi.

 Kishimoto felt pressure when he created Sarada because he thought he lacked experience in drawing female characters.
 Kishimoto also wanted to convey Sarada's relationship with her parents across her spin-off manga.
 Critical reception to Sarada has been positive.
 Her interactions with Boruto and Sasuke as well as how she aims to become the Hokage based on her character arc have been praised.